dkandalov/dkandalov.github.io/_posts/2023-12-26-tidy-kotlin.md

 doSomething()                         │
 doSomethingElse()                    ─┘
 </kotlin>
-After the tidy up the code looks like this:
+After the tidy-up the code looks like this:
 <kotlin>
 fruits.forEach { fruit ->
     val type = Blended               ─┐ 👀